 Subway Trains run every 2-3 minutes during rush hour and every 4-5 minutes the rest of the day on both the Yonge-University-Spadina and the Bloor-Danforth Line.
 Service on the Sheppard Line and the Scarborough RT is between 4 - 6 minutes throughout the day.
 The system operates between approximately 6 am and 1:30 am Monday through Saturday and 9 am until 1:30 am on Sundays.
 Transfers valid for trips in one direction are available free from transfer terminals at subway stations.
 These allow you to continue your trip on a TTC bus or streetcar.

-Currently, 45 Toronto Subway stations, including all 5 stations on the Sheppard Line are wheelchair and scooter accessible.
+Currently, 52 Toronto Subway stations, including all 5 stations on the Sheppard Line are wheelchair and scooter accessible.
 Elevators provide access at accessible stations.
-About 50% of trains (identified with a blue wheelchair symbol) have special wheelchair positions, however, any train may be boarded by someone in a wheelchair or scooter.
-The official TTC site has a complete list of the accessible TTC subway stations and they are indicated by wheelchair symbols on the Toronto Subway system diagram below.
+Most subway cars except those on the Scarborough Line have one or two special wheelchair positions, however, any train may be boarded by someone in a wheelchair or scooter.
+Cars with wheelchair positions can be identified by the blue and white International Symbol of Access displayed on the outside.
+Accessible TTC subway stations are indicated by wheelchair symbols on the Toronto Subway system diagram below.

 Toronto Subway Fares

 To find information on how and where to purchase a Toronto Subway Fare please refer to our page on transit fares.

 If you need more information, maps and schedules for the TTC Subway and Rapid Transit System, visit the official TTC website.